CodeGoy/youtube-block-browser-plugin/README.md

 # Youtube Block

-Block channels from appearing on youtube homepage.
+Block channels from appearing on youtube homepage(searchResults and watch page... eventually).

+* Remove "shorts" sections from feeds
+* save block list to file and reload list

+## use

+This Extension creates a contextMenu item...

+1) right click on the channel link under video thumbnail
+2) choose the "BlockUser" option
+3) watch all videos from the blocked channel disappear